cloudfoundry/cf-mysql-release/docs/proxy.md

 ## Dashboard

 The proxy also provides a Dashboard UI to view the current status of the database nodes.
-This is hosted at `proxy-<bosh job index>.p-mysql.<system domain>`.
+This is hosted at `proxy-<bosh job index>-p-mysql.<system domain>`.